paulpogoda/OSINT-for-countries-V2.0/README.md

 - WHOIS

 ## Contributing
 You can create your own repo with the same standard, and I will include it in the list.
-Examples of standard repo: [Kazakhstan](https://github.com/paulpogoda/OSINT-Tools-Kazakhstan), [China]() If you have more OSINT resources to add to existing country repos, feel free to submit a pull request at thr repo's page.
+Examples of standard repo: [Kazakhstan](https://github.com/paulpogoda/OSINT-Tools-Kazakhstan), [China]() If you have more OSINT resources to add to existing country repos, feel free to submit a pull request at the repo's page.

 ## Table of Contents